Research Interests

 Graph Neural Networks

 We explore the frontier of graph-based learning, where the structure of data is as vital as the data itself.
-Our work in Graph Neural Networks (GNNs) seek to model complex relational systems, such as social networks, urban networks, and biological processes, by learning from both topology and feature interactions.
-We focus on both theoretical advancements (e.g., expressivity, heterophily-aware models, scalability) and high-impact applications in domains where connectivity is not optional, but fundamental.
+Our research in Graph Neural Networks (GNNs) models complex relational systems—ranging from social and urban networks to biological processes—by learning from both topology and feature interactions.

 Empirical Causal Inference

 In a world awash with correlations, we ultimately seek cause.
-Our empirical causal inference research harnesses both traditional statistical theory and modern machine learning to identify, estimate, and validate causal effects from observational data.
-We are especially interested in high-dimensional, real-world settings, such as policy evaluation, market dynamics under uncertainty, and social interventions, where rigor meets uncertainty.
-From synthetic control methods to instrumental variables and beyond, we work at the cutting edge of methodology to inform decisions that matter.
+Our research in empirical causal inference integrates traditional statistical theory with modern machine learning to identify, estimate, and validate causal effects from complex observational data.